riken-yokohama-AI-drug/intDesc/README.md

 intDesc is available in the python 3.9 environment.
 It also requires the python packages numpy, pyyaml, networkx, and biopandas.

 ## Usage
-Download intDesc.tgz, extract the file, and refer to the manual (intDesc/manuals).
+Download intDesc.zip, extract the file, and refer to the manual (intDesc/manuals).

 ## Remarks
 - See the manual for the types of interactions analyzed by intDesc.